Milos Raonic: Raonic and the Big Four

-Raonic holds a combined 9–36 record against the Big Four, including 0–12 against Djokovic, 2–7 against Nadal, 3–11 against Federer, and 4–9 against Murray.
+Raonic held a combined 9–36 record against the Big Four, including 0–12 against Djokovic, 2–7 against Nadal, 3–11 against Federer, and 4–9 against Murray.

-Each of Raonic's deepest runs in significant tournaments (i.e. majors and ATP 1000 tournaments) has ended with a loss to a member of the Big Four: Nadal in the 2013 Canadian Open final, Federer in the 2014 Wimbledon semifinal, Djokovic in the 2014 Paris Masters final, Murray in the 2016 Australian Open semifinal, Djokovic in the 2016 Indian Wells Masters final, Murray in the 2016 Wimbledon final, and Murray in the semifinals of the 2016 ATP World Tour Finals.
-At majors, Raonic has a 1–8 record against the Big Four, losing the first five matches in straight sets.
-He has met only one of the four in Davis Cup play: he lost to Djokovic in the 2013 semifinals.
+Each of Raonic's deepest runs in significant tournaments (i.e. majors and ATP 1000 tournaments) ended with a loss to a member of the Big Four: Nadal in the 2013 Canadian Open final, Federer in the 2014 Wimbledon semifinal, Djokovic in the 2014 Paris Masters final, Murray in the 2016 Australian Open semifinal, Djokovic in the 2016 Indian Wells Masters final, Murray in the 2016 Wimbledon final, and Murray in the semifinals of the 2016 ATP World Tour Finals.
+At majors, Raonic had a 1–8 record against the Big Four, losing the first five matches in straight sets.
+He met only one of the four in Davis Cup play: he lost to Djokovic in the 2013 semifinals.

-Raonic's most frequent opponent, either inside or outside the Big Four, is Federer (14 matches).
+Raonic's most frequent opponent, either inside or outside the Big Four, was Federer (14 matches).
 His first victory over Federer in the 2014 Paris Masters quarterfinal was hailed as "a career-defining win."
 His second victory over Federer—at the 2016 Brisbane International—was his first in a final against the Big Four.
 A third victory over Federer—in the 2016 Wimbledon semifinal—marked Raonic's first victory at a Grand Slam tournament against the Big Four.
 Raonic referred to his match against Murray at the 2016 ATP World Tour Finals as "the best match [he's] ever competed in."